AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/override-job-role-billing-rates-company-level.md

 ---
 # Override job role billing rates at the company level

-{{highlighted-preview}}

-When a job role is created, you have the option to select an hourly billing rate for that role. <span class="preview">You can create multiple hourly billing rates that are specific to a company.
-Each billing rate is effective for a specific date range.</span>
+When a job role is created, you have the option to select an hourly billing rate for that role.
+You can create multiple hourly billing rates that are specific to a company.
+Each billing rate is effective for a specific date range.

 At the project level, you can enable an option to allow company-level billing rates to override project-level rates.
 For more information, see [Override Project-Level Billing Rates with Company-Level Billing Rates](../../../manage-work/projects/project-finances/override-project-level-with-company-level-billing-rates.md).